 The Great Yam Scam: Are Sweet Potatoes Really “Yams?”

-This month's full Moon falls on November 28.
-If you love the Moon, check out our Full Beaver Moon Guide.
+In 2015, the Full Moon falls on November 25.
+If you love Moon facts and folklore, check out our Beaver Moon Guide.

 - November take flail; let ships no more sail.

 - If trees show buds in November, the winter will last until May.

 - There is no better month in the year to cut wood than November.